 If you want to navigate back to that page in the near future, your computer won’t have to work as hard to download all of the information because it’s already accessible on your machine.

-This helps out with a couple of different things:
+Caching helps out in a couple of ways:

 Because your browser indiscriminately saves all of the web files, it can pick up issues on the site as well.
 This can be very frustrating on your end because it seems as though the problems are never solved.
-Sometimes, navigating to that same page with a private window or after clearing your cache will prevent the issue from happening again.
+If this happens to you, sometimes navigating to the page in a private or incognito window or clearing your cache will reverse the issue.

 Are you wondering now how to clear your cache?
 Well fret not here are instructions to clear your cache from all of the major browsers: